Multidimensional thermodynamic potential for descriptions of ultrathin lubricant film melting between two atomically smooth surfaces: Thermodynamic model

 and for the non-equilibrium entropy $\tilde s$ we obtain

-where the terms with the sign ''+'' describe the increase in non-equilibrium entropy due to the external source of energy (the work), the terms with the sign ''-'' reflect its going away to the equilibrium subsystem.
+where the terms with the sign~``+'' describe the increase in non-equilibrium entropy due to the external source of energy (the work), the terms with the sign~``--'' reflect its drift to the equilibrium subsystem.

-It is needed to write down equation of evolution for equilibrium entropy.
-It differs from the usual form (\ref{newton}), since a change of equilibrium entropy occurs due to transition of its non-equilibrium form to equilibrium one.
-The decrease in non-equilibrium entropy is taken into account by negative terms in evolutional equation (\ref{kin_s'}), it means that the same terms must take into account the increase in equilibrium entropy.
-Therefore evolution equation of equilibrium entropy is written down in the form:
+The kinetic equations for the equilibrium entropy differs from the usual form~(\ref{newton}), since a change of equilibrium entropy occurs due to transition of its non-equilibrium form to equilibrium one.

-where $L$ is the decrease in equilibrium entropy due to heat conductivity.
-The heat related to $L$ goes away to surrounding space of lubricant, in particular, to the friction surfaces that play the role of thermostat.
-Since a decrease in non-equilibrium entropy and its transition to the equilibrium subsystem is the same process, the times of relaxation in expressions (\ref{kin_s'}) and (\ref{kin_s_old}) are equal.
-Thus, non-equilibrium entropy decreases with velocity that is equal to rate of its transition to the equilibrium subsystem.
+In the case of non-homogeneous heating, the equation of heat conductivity represents the ordinary equation of continuity~\cite{Landau}:

-It is easily to define the current temperature of lubricant using found value of equilibrium entropy.
-According to expression for internal energy, the equation of state is valid in the form:
+where coefficient of heat conductivity $\kappa$ is a constant.
+Supposing that a layer of lubricant and atomically-flat surfaces have different temperatures $T$ and $T_{\rm e}$ accordingly, for a normal constituent $\nabla^2_z$ it is possible to use the approximation with sufficient accuracy $\kappa\nabla^2_z T \approx (\kappa/h^2)(T_{\rm e} - T)$, where $h$ is the thickness of lubricant.
+Taking this into account, equation~(\ref{teplo}) is written down in a simple form

-We find analytical expression for the component $L$ in equation (\ref{kin_s_old}).
-In the case of non-homogeneous heating the equation of heat conductivity represents the ordinary equation of continuity \cite{Landau}:
+where quantity $h^2/\kappa$ plays the role of relaxation time, during which an equalization of the temperature occurs over the thickness of the lubricant due to usual heat conductivity.

-where coefficient of heat conductivity $\kappa$ is the constant.
-Supposing that a layer of lubricant and atomically-flat surfaces have different temperatures $T$ and $T_e$ accordingly, for a normal constituent $\nabla^2_z$ it is possible to use the approximation with sufficient accuracy $\kappa\nabla^2_z T \approx (\kappa/h^2)(T_e - T)$, where $h$ is a thickness of lubricant.
-Taking into account this, equation (\ref{teplo}) is written down in more simple form
+The decrease in the non-equilibrium entropy is taken into account by the negative terms in the kinetic equation~(\ref{kin_s'}), which means that the same terms with positive sign must be taken into account in the equilibrium entropy.
+Therefore, the final kinetic equation for the equilibrium entropy is written down in the form:

-where quantity $h^2/\kappa$ plays the role of relaxation time during which smoothing of temperatures occurs over the thickness of lubricant due to usual heat conductivity.
-Accepting in (\ref{kin_s_old}) $L = \partial s/\partial t$ from (\ref{teplo_new}), we obtain final expression for the evolution of equilibrium entropy
+In accordance with the expression for the internal energy, the temperature of the lubricant is obtained in the form: